 Lipids are a particular interest of mine as my PhD was based on fat metabolism.
-They have important functions in the body, and can be both friend and foe.
+They have important functions in organisms.

 Fatty acids all have the same basic structure, but have a variable R group which is a long hydrocarbon chain.
 If there are no double covalent bonds between carbon molecules in the chain, they are saturated.
-If there is one or more double bonds, they are unsaturated.
+If there is one or more double bonds in the carbon chain, they are unsaturated.
 A double bond causes a kink in the chain, as you can see in the below diagram.

 The properties of a triglyceride molecule are important for its function as an energy store: